 Who was Agamemnon?

 According to myth (Iliad), when the Greeks set sails for Troy, their fleet was trapped by unfavorable winds at Aulis.
 Not knowing what to do they turned to seer Calchas who revealed that their misfortune was due to King Agamemnon, who had boasted that he equaled Artemis in hunting.
 According to Calchas the winds would only change if Agamemnon’s daughter Iphigenia was sacrificed.
 Agamemnon reluctantly agreed to the sacrifice, but Artemis herself whisked Iphigenia away from the altar and substituted a deer in her place.

 Later on in Iliad, during the siege of Troy, Agamemnon offended the greatest of the Greek warriors, Achilles, when he took the girl Briseis from him.
 Achilles’ anger with Agamemnon was the key plot in the Iliad as it kickstarted a number of events, eventually leading to the death of Achilles .
 After the sack of Troy, Agamemnon acquired Cassandra, the daughter of King Priam, as his concubine, and took her home with him to Greece.

 After the Trojan War Agamemnon had a rather unhappy homecoming.
 He came home to Mycenae to find that Aegisthus had become the lover of Clytemnestra.
-The two together murdered Agamemnon and Cassandra shortly after their arrival.
-Aegisthus and Clytemnestra then ruled Mycenae but were eventually killed by Agamemnon’s son, Orestes (or by Orestes and Electra in other accounts).
-The homecoming of Agamemnon and its aftermath were favorite subjects for Greek tragedy.
+Aegisthus and Clytemnestra murdered Agamemnon and then ruled Mycenae but were eventually killed by Agamemnon’s son, Orestes (or by Orestes and Electra in other accounts).
+The triumphant return of Agamemnon from the Trojan War and his tragic death were favorite subjects for Greek tragedy in ancient times.